meshellg/shiny-bassoon/content/posts/2019-01-18-Toronto-Library-Challenge.markdown

   * ✔ A thousand beginnings and endings edited by Ellen Schreiber
   * Dry
 11. A book that’s related to the Periodic Table of Elements
-  * The Elements of Cooking - Michael Ruhlman, Anthony Bourdain
+  * ✔ The Elements of Cooking - Michael Ruhlman, Anthony Bourdain
+  * The periodic table by Levi, Primo.